GuillemD/PendingNameEngine2/README.md

 In the Main menu, you have several features:
 - Saving configuration
-- Show/Hide configuration panel -> ( information about performance, debug functionalities)
+- Show/Hide configuration panel  ( information about performance, debug functionalities)
-- Inspector panel to show geometry properties of a selected game object
+- Inspector panel to show geometry properties of a selected game object.
+You can edit properties such as escale position and rotation from there.
 - Hierarchy Panel displaying all the game objects in a tree (also able to delete all scene game objects)
 - Show/hide console
 - Create primitives using par_shapes